 Water on grouse moors has made recent headlines and driven online debate.
 Speculation and misunderstanding have given volume to false assertions and this needs to be addressed.
 The truth about water on the moors is far more complicated than a few spotlight tweets and gives added momentum to oversimplification.
 BASC’s North regional officer, Gareth Dockerty describes the truth behind water on the moors and why it is vital for our environment:

-Between 1950-70 government grants paid for the moors to be drained as a way of improving the agricultural output of the uplands.
+The moors were originally drained and paid for by government grants back in the 1950s-70s as a way of improving the agricultural output of the uplands.
 Once drained, the dry and degraded peat no longer acts like a sponge soaking up rainfall.
 Instead the gullies and grips get deeper, the water runoff increases opening patches of bare peat, and as a result the drier peat releases carbon back into the atmosphere.
 As a large percentage of our rainfall is in the uplands, before flowing downstream, this can potentially cause problems.

 Keeping the right balance

 Keepers do not want bone dry moors with big open patches of peat (nobody does).
 The drier the moor the less insects, and thus no food for the grouse chicks.
 The more plant diversity, the more insects and the more for all birds to eat!
 So, keepers and moor owners have played a key part in re-blocking grips and gullies, rewetting moorland and increasing the species diversity and helping mitigate the downstream flood risk by slowing the flow.